SergeStinckwich/website/src/documents/public/ISCRAM-VN2013.html.md

 ### Friday November 1st

+#### Practionners Session
+If you are a practionner, please contact us in order to present your activities.

 #### Tutorial : Wireless Sensors for Environmental Surveillance (Bernard Pottier, UBS, Serge Stinckwich, IRD/UPMC)
-Practical work with various sensors and [Arduino boards](http://www.arduino.cc/)
+Practical work with various sensors and [Arduino boards](http://www.arduino.cc/).
+Arduino is an open-source electronics prototyping platform for artists, designers, hobbyists and anyone interested in creating interactive objects or environments.

 ##Important dates
 <dl class="dl-horizontal">